wp-plugins/wp-app-studio/readme.txt

 9. Use WPAS button to insert forms and views shortcodes in a post or page.

 == Upgrade Notice ==
+= 2.9 =
+WPAS 2.9 release offers better enforcement of API rules, stability checks, overall improvement of look and feel as well as introduction additional view types.
-= 2.8 = Added many new features supporting mobile-first apps and multi-column forms in addition to the new features in the views module.
+= 2.8 =
+Added many new features supporting mobile-first apps and multi-column forms in addition to the new features in the views module.
 = 2.2 =
 Added search forms functionality, replaced Shortcodes with Views module and many more.
 = 2.0.5 =